Haivision/srt-rfc/draft-sharabayko-mops-srt-00.md

 and packet acknowledgements (ACKs).
 It then slows down the output of packets as needed by adjusting the packet sending pace.
 In periods of congestion, it can block the main stream and focus on the lost packets.

+# Encryption {#encryption}

+SRT supports encryption based on the exchange of private keys.

 # Security Considerations